Organizing Physics with Open Energy-Driven Systems: Introduction

 A long-standing goal of applied category theory is to provide compositional frameworks for physical systems \cite{lawvere_Toward_1980}.
 In this paper, we introduce a compositional framework for a generalization of both systems based on Hamiltonian mechanics and general systems which perform gradient descent.
 In this framework, systems interact by sending each other gradients.
 These gradients are converted to motion (that is, tangent vectors) by what we call a \emph{reaction}.
 In Hamiltonian dynamics, the reaction arises from the symplectic structure and in gradient descent, the reaction arises from a Riemannian structure.

-In \cref{sec:intuition} we explain the basic intuition: at the core, Hamiltonian dynamics and gradient descent on a manifold $X$ both depend on a map $R\colon T^*X\to TX$, which translates gradients into motion.
+In~\cref{sec:intuition} we explain the basic intuition: at the core, Hamiltonian dynamics and gradient descent on a manifold $X$ both depend on a map $R\colon T^*X\to TX$, which translates gradients into motion.
 One can imagine this as a functional version of argmax, in that given a ``valuation'' function $\varphi \colon T_x X\to\real$, one obtains a choice of element $R(\varphi) \in T_x X$.
 But whereas gradient descent really does choose a tangent direction that maximizes change along the gradient, Hamiltonian dynamics does almost the opposite, choosing a tangent direction with zero change along the gradient.

 Our compositional framework is bidirectional but oriented.
 This means that some parts of an open system are deemed inputs whereas other parts are deemed outputs.
 For example, in a pendulum, the input is the position and momentum of the pivot point, and the output is the position and momentum of the bob, which another system may take as input.
-However, the system \emph{receives} gradients on its output, and \emph{sends} gradients to its input.
+However, the system also \emph{receives} gradients on its output, and \emph{sends} gradients to its input, which can be though as the result of external forces.
+It also keeps and updates an internal state.
 This can be pictured in the following way.

 We begin in~\cref{sec:intuition} by reviewing Hamiltonian and gradient descent systems and their commonalities, motivating the ensuing developments.
-Then we define symmetric monoidal category of open energy-driven systems in \cref{sec:open-pot-cat}; there the bidirectionality is not explicit, but instead there is an explicit choice of reaction $R$.
-In \cref{sec:semantics} we define a functor that assigns these systems a bidirectional semantics in terms of parametric lenses.
+Then we define symmetric monoidal category of open energy-driven systems in~\cref{sec:open-pot-cat}; there the bidirectionality is not explicit, but instead there is an explicit choice of reaction $R$.
+In~\cref{sec:semantics} we define a functor that assigns these systems a bidirectional semantics in terms of parametric lenses.
 We do so in two steps, the first of which is more likely generalizable and the second of which is conceptually simpler.
 These semantics land in lens categories, which are now well-known in categorical machine learning literature.
 In fact our semantics in inspired by~\cite{fong_Backprop_2019, cruttwell_Categorical_2022}, which we extend to general smooth manifolds.

-Finally, \cref{sec:examples} we give examples of these ideas, including a $n$-fold pendulum constructed by composing single pendula.
+Finally, in~\cref{sec:examples} we give one example of these ideas, that of an $n$-fold pendulum constructed by composing single pendula.
+We conclude with an epilogue in~\cref{sec:epilogue}.